Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Introduction

 Layer separation is a video segmentation algorithm commonly used in machine vision.
 It regards the scene in the video as the superposition of multiple element layers such as foreground, background and noise, then extracts different layers separately.
 In XCA image sequence, different tissues have different motion patterns.
 Coronary artery motion is the most intense and irregular, lung respiration is slow and uniform, ribs and diaphragm move periodically with lung respiration, and spine remains basically static.
 Therefore, vessel layers can be extracted by layer separation.
 Different from the filtering method which simply enhances the vessel pixel mathematically, the layer separation algorithm can obtain the image sequence that truly reflects the continuous motion information of vessels.
-Neural network-based method and dimension reduction based method have been applied in vessel layer separation.
-Data-driven deep learning networks with different training strategies such as convolutional neural networks(CNN)\cite{nasr2016vessel}, FCN\cite{hao2018vessel} and U-Net\cite{hao2018vessel.org} have been proposed to extract vessel layers and enhance vessel structures.
-The neural network-based method extracts vessel features from the training set marked in advance and applies them to the test set, which can distinguish the background tissue and vessel layer well.
-However, this method is difficult to accurately separate vessel and tubular noise, and the debugging of network parameters is also a tedious and time-consuming work.
-The method based on dimension reduction does not require prior knowledge, nor does it need to estimate the motion of vessels by frame, so it has higher efficiency in XCA image layer separation.
-Tang\cite{tang2012application} used independent component analysis(ICA) to separate coronary artery and background in DSA, which has the advantage of being more continuous than traditional subtraction, but the registration accuracy of the initial mask is limited by the dynamic background.
-Xia\cite{xia2019vessel} proposed a matrix decomposition model(MDM) with gradient sparsity to capture and segment blood vessels through container framework.
+Dimension reduction is the mainly used method for layer separation.
+Tang\cite{tang2012application} used independent component analysis (ICA) to separate coronary artery and background in DSA, which has the advantage of being more continuous than traditional subtraction, but the registration accuracy of the initial mask is limited by the dynamic disturbance.
+Xia\cite{xia2019vessel} proposed a matrix decomposition model (MDM) with gradient sparsity to capture and segment blood vessels through container framework.
 The theory decomposed non-vessel background into static background structure, background structure away from blood vessels and background structure close to vessels, achieving certain effects on XCA image sequences with complex backgrounds.
-However, this method will delete a large number of broken vascular segments similar to the background structure and cannot completely display the coronary tree.
+However, this method will delete a large number of broken vessel segments similar to the background structure and cannot completely display the coronary tree.